 Pay Structures – Develop a Framework from Start to Finish

-Use tools and formulas to help develop a pay structure
+Gain an understanding on how to use tools and formulas to help develop a pay structure.

 Survey criteria when choosing which surveys to use

 Case Study – Measuring the Market: Adding market data to the scattergram and re-drawing the line of best fit / pay midpoint for the data

 Pay Mechanics (Structure Design)

 Number of grades: career bands, broad grades and narrow bands

 Pay ranges: formulas and guidance on best practice

 Pay slopes: formulas and guidance on best practice

 Pay overlap: formulas and guidance on best practice

 Smoothing the pay curve: techniques and guidance on best practice